Country Response Not Sufficient

 Angolan domestic politics could also be a source of downside risk for traded external debt.
 “In our view, there is unlikely to be any real challenge to the MPLA’s electoral dominance this August.
 Further, President Jose Eduardo dos Santos’s reported continuation as head of the MPLA post-elections will help ensure some continuity after he steps down as president,” Raza Agha, London-based chief economist for the Middle East and Africa with VTB Capital told Emerging Market Views.
 “The real question is whether Angola will return to greater fiscal/policy prudence post-elections.
 With fiscal buffers having weakened since 2014, our view is that any fiscal impulse is unlikely to hold beyond the elections if oil prices continue to evolve as currently envisaged in the consensus forecasts.”

 This suggests Angola will eventually have to return to fiscal consolidation.
 The sooner this happens post-election, the less abrupt it will be.
 Without fiscal prudence, FX reserves, the kwanza’s (Angola’s official currency) premium on the black market, public debt levels and ratings are all going to remain under pressure, keeping borrowing costs elevated.

 Oil, Rates, FX

-Third, with the kwanza having weakened ~75% versus USD since June 2014, the exchange rate has been re-pegged since mid-April 2016.
-Fourth, benchmark rates, hiked 725bp between September 2014 and June 2016, have been left unchanged at 16% since then, despite sharply higher inflation.
-Lastly, the 2017 budget, first presented to the cabinet in October last year, raised spending after cuts of nearly 45% in total outlays over 2015-16.
+Third, with the kwanza having weakened ~75 percent versus USD since June 2014, the exchange rate has been re-pegged since mid-April 2016.
+Fourth, benchmark rates, hiked 725bp between September 2014 and June 2016, have been left unchanged at 16 percent since then, despite sharply higher inflation.
+Lastly, the 2017 budget, first presented to the cabinet in October last year, raised spending after cuts of nearly 45 percent in total outlays over 2015-16.

 New Policy Ahead?